Staying on Budget

 She went home and told my father the way I was living and after dinner that night he took their leftovers and put them in the freezer.
 My mom asked him what he was doing and he said, “feeding Christin”.

-I visited a couple of weeks later and to my surprise I had a cooler full of freezer meals to take home with me.
+I visited a couple of weeks later and to my surprise I had a cooler full of leftover meals to take home with me.
 We lived like this for a couple of years and then my car gave out.
 I opted to work full time and finish my last bit of school at night so I could afford a new car and food.

 This was my first budget at the beginning of the month: